Dog bite: Treatment

 When a person receives a dog bite where the skin is broken, the risk of a serious infection can be reduced by cleaning the wound and getting appropriate health care treatment.
 It is important to find out if the dog's rabies vaccinations are current.
-A Cochrane review found that there is not much evidence for or against current practices of keeping dog bite wounds being left open to heal for a short time before closure (delayed closure) or not stitched at all (no closure) over immediate closure by stitching.
+A Cochrane review found that there is not much evidence for or against current practices of keeping dog bite wounds left open to heal for a short time before closure (delayed closure) or not stitched at all (no closure) over immediate closure by stitching.

 Epidemiology

 Significant dog bites affect tens of millions of people globally each year.
 It is estimated that 1.5–2 percent of the US population, from 4.5 to 4.7 million people, are bitten by dogs yearly.
 Most bites occur in children.
-Over half of dog bite injuries occur at home with familiar dogs and having a dog in the household is linked to a higher likelihood of being bitten than not having a dog.
+Over half of dog bite injuries occur at home with familiar dogs, and having a dog in the household is linked to a higher likelihood of being bitten than not having a dog.
 As the number of dogs in the home increases, so does the likelihood of being bitten.
 Dog bites may transmit zoonotic infections, which may also result in illness or death.
 Dogs are the primary source of rabies transmission to humans.
 Information on the extent of traumatic injuries from dog attacks is incomplete, and the number of bites is thought to be underreported.
 In a survey of dog bites in Pennsylvania, the rate of dog bites was 36 times higher than what had been reported to authorities.
 According to national estimates, almost 1,000 persons per day are seen in US emergency departments for dog bites.
 It has been estimated that 1 out of 2 people will sustain a dog-related injury during his lifetime.
 Most victims are involved in normal, apparently nonprovoking activities before dog attacks.

 Animal bites, most of which are from dogs, are the reason for 1% of visits to an emergency department in the United States.
-Some people, like the very young or the very old are more susceptible to being bitten by a dog.
+Some people, like the very young or the very old, are more susceptible to being bitten by a dog.
 From 1979 through 1994 there were approximately 279 deaths related to dog attacks in the United States.

 More serious injuries from dogs are often described in the media.
 In 2010, more people were killed by dogs (34) than were hit by lightning (29).
 Emergency department visits and treatment by those bitten number in the thousands.

+Australia

+On average, 2,061 people received treatment for dog bite injuries each year between 2001 and 2013.

 Austria

 About 5,900 Austrians are treated annually after being bitten by dogs.
-One fifth of those injured are children.
+One-fifth of those injured are children.